xKliment/secret-ahk-script/README.md

 Whats New?

-I have added a GUI to the "voice" & "tooltip" version
+-I have added a GUI to the "voice" & "tooltip" version
+UPDATE:
+-Added Peacekepper Glitch "F11"

+-Now script pauses when inventory is open and on desktop.

 Checkout the Thread where this Github belongs to: https://www.unknowncheats.me/forum/apex-legends/324305-updated-apex-legends-norecoil-script-bypass.html